hexawyz/Exo/Gigabyte Z490 Vision D.md

 The byte 0x28 is used to mark the end of a sequence of updates: It seems LEDs are always updated as a consecutive sequence of commands to update each led, then completed by a 0x28 command.
 => In fact, it seems updating a single led can be done as a batch of a single command (plus 0x28ff)

-The third byte is correlated with the value of the second byte.
+The third byte is usually correlated with the value of the second byte.
 If second byte is 0x28, third byte must be 0xFF to complete a "transaction".
 (It seems this will also clear invalid inputs and allow to send a new valid transaction)
 For values 0x20 to 0x26, the third byte will be equal to (1 << LedIndex), assuming the second byte is (0x20 + LedIndex).
 What happens if we set it to other values has not been tested yet.

 Later on in the packet, a byte will indicate the effect type: